SimplifyMyCloud/smc-website/content/page/service-layer.md

 ---

 This layers infrastructure state is ensured using [Terraform](https://www.terraform.io/).
 This project has the strong opinion that Terraform is the best tool to ensure the static immutable state of the infrastructure at the Service Layer.
-A simple cron run by Ansible Tower, will every 20 minutes excecute a `terraform plan` to verify the state of the infrastructure matches the Terraform state file.
+A simple cron run by Ansible Tower, will every 20 minutes execute a `terraform plan` to verify the state of the infrastructure matches the Terraform state file.
 With no reported changes the infrastructure is verified in the correct known state.
 Any changes reported by Terraform would be an escalated Defcon level, requiring a human to intervene and manually update the state using `terraform apply`, ensuring the state is brought up the state expected in code.
 See the Foundation Layer [README](https://github.com/SimplifyMyCloud/SMCInfrastructureState/tree/gcp_foundation/README.md) for coding standards and naming conventions along with requirements.

 ---